armchair-traveller/o1-homes/README.md

 ## How would I extend this?

-While the requirements were an MVP, I built it on a solid foundation that is distributed (performant globally) and scales well (handles 10 million, no sweat) by default.
+While the requirements were an MVP, it is decoupled.
 Building on top of this base wouldn't be an issue, as there weren't any major shortcuts taken.
 However, a few things I would work on if I had more time and I knew I would be able to see it in production:

 1. Sentry for error logging/observability
 2. LogRocket for session replay
-3. GraphQL Codegen to automate generating type conveniences with the API (or type checking via JSDoc or TypeScript)
+3. Possible FaunaDB or PlanetScale+Prisma migration (these all take time, but less so than traditional databases and are built to scale), GraphQL Codegen to automate generating type conveniences with the API (or type checking via JSDoc or TypeScript)
 4. Time travel debugging (likely a session recording one)
 5. Analytics (Google Analytics, Amplitude, Plausible, etc.)
 6. Add more tests (e2e, unit, etc.)